There are so many places to see out there – why not start exploring early?

 John F. Kennedy once famously said the following about our relationship with the sea: “We are tied to the ocean.
 And when we go back to the sea, whether it is to sail or to watch – we are going back from whence we came.”
 That moment after the sails have been hoisted and you cut the engines and the world goes quiet for a moment – that’s what sailing is all about.
 Captaining a vessel through the Sir Francis Drake Channel of the British Virgin Islands is a must-do for the adventurous spirits among us.

 In one 30-minute scuba dive on the Great Barrier Reef, I saw two octopi battling over a cave, two sea turtles, four sharks, and an entire school of humphead wrasse.
-Suffice it to say – scuba diving on the Great Barrier Reef is a once-in-a-lifetime experience you don’t want to miss.
+Suffice it to say – the Great Barrier Reef is a once-in-a-lifetime bucket list travel destination you don’t want to miss.

 Known for its rich cultural customs, exquisite food, and breathtaking views of the Sierra Nevada mountain range, Spain is guaranteed to take your breath away.
 Dance through the streets and eat all the Tapas your heart desires – just be sure to save time for a siesta in the afternoon.